instructor-ai/instructor/docs/blog/posts/caching.md

 !!! note "Looking carefully"

     If you look carefully at the code above you'll notice that we're using the same `instructor_cache` decorator as before.
-The implementatino is the same, but we're using a different caching backend!
+The implementation is the same, but we're using a different caching backend!

 ## Conclusion